 Engineering > SR305/Johnson Parkway-South Segment Noll Road Construction Project

-- To receive email updates about this project and other WSDOT construction on state highways in Kitsap County, please follow this link: bit.ly/2TjXFVe
+- To sign up for email updates regarding construction on state highways in Kitsap County, please follow this link: bit.ly/2TjXFVe

 What is happening?
 Why is it happening?

 SR 305 & Johnson Road Intersection: A roundabout at the intersection of Johnson Road and SR305 is being built to improve traffic mobility and to provide safer access to SR305.
 Also included is the construction of a non-motorized tunnel crossing to provide the only separated pedestrian and bicycle crossing of SR305.
 This tunnel will provide a connection between two significant non-motorized routes that will provide over 7 miles of safe, comfortable, ADA accessible and anxiety free bicycling, walking, and running opportunities.
 Upgraded transit stops near the roundabout and Rectangular Flashing Beacons (RRFB’s) will also provide safer transit access.

 South Segment Noll Road: A newly constructed road (Johnson Parkway) will connect South Noll Road traffic to the new roundabout.
 The newly built Johnson Parkway will provide a safe connection between east and west for schools, neighborhoods, and regional non-motorized networks.